Bun

 Setting any of these thresholds enables fail_on_low_coverage, causing the test run to fail if coverage is below the threshold.

-Exclude test files from coverage
+Exclude files from coverage

 By default, test files themselves are included in coverage reports.
 You can exclude them with: